Trip info

 - The cost is also affected by the number of employees‒ guides and porters

-- Please contact us for any information about in your selected package.
+Please contact us for any information about in your selected package.

-Useful Information
+Useful Info

-For your information, international flights and Nepal’s “entry visa fee” are not included.
 Rooms are usually shared by two people unless you request a private room.
-So if you want to upgrade to better hotels in the cities, please contact us for your customized services.
+Also, you can upgrade to better hotels in the mountain and even in the cities.
+For your customized services, please contact us.

 Weather and temperature of Tamang heritage